Tag archive for: AMESF

 Fundraising

-The AMESF's work does not stop there.
-The association actively supports Ruban Rose, the association for the fight against breast cancer, by donating the funds raised during their annual campaign.
+AMESF’s efforts don’t stop there.
+In fact, the association actively supports Ruban Rose, the breast cancer awareness organization, by donating the funds raised during its annual event.

 ➡️You can purchase raffle tickets:

-In Nîmes, the CNESF crocodiles are committed to the League Against Cancer
+In Nîmes, the CNESF Crocodiles are supporting the League Against Cancer

-Like its counterpart in Montpellier, the midwives' association in Nîmes is also getting involved in Pink October.
-Several initiatives are being organized to raise funds for the League Against Cancer.
+Like its counterpart in Montpellier, the Nîmes Midwives Association is also getting involved in Pink October.
+Several initiatives are being organized to benefit the League Against Cancer.

-Operation “Les Chauves d’Octobre Rose” (The Bald Ones of Pink October) in partnership with Corpo Médecine
+“Les Chauves d’Octobre Rose” Campaign in partnership with the Medical Corps

-On October 1, the CNESF joined forces with the CCC (Corpo Carabins Crocodiles) to carry out the "Les Chauves d'Octobre Rose" (Pink October Baldies) campaign.
+Starting on October 1, the CNESF joined forces with the CCC (Corpo Carabins Crocodiles) to carry out the “Les Chauves d’Octobre Rose” campaign.

-The goal is twofold: to collect financial donations for the League Against Cancer, but also donations in kind in the form of long strands of hair for the Fake Hair Don't Care association.
-The latter will use the strands to make wigs for chemotherapy patients.
+The goal is twofold: to collect financial donations for the League Against Cancer, as well as in-kind donations in the form of long strands of hair for the organization Fake Hair Don’t Care.
+The latter will use the strands to make wigs for patients undergoing chemotherapy.

-Excerpt from the stories of the Corpo Carabin Crocodiles about the "Shaved Heads" operation in collaboration with the CNESF
+Excerpt from the Corpo Carabin Crocodiles’ stories about the “Shaved Heads” operation in collaboration with the CNESF

-In parallel with this event, the CNESF published several prevention posts on social media.
-In order to raise awareness among as many people as possible, informative posters were published, as well as a questionnaire from the League on breast cancer screening.
+In addition to this event, the CNESF posted several prevention-related messages on social media.
+To reach as many people as possible, informational posters were published, along with a questionnaire from the League on breast cancer screening.
 Feel free to test your knowledge—there are prizes to be won:

 A post shared by 🤰🏻C N E S F 👶🏻 Maya Tique 🤰🏻 (@cnesf) the